Tobb2002/raytracer/README.md

 <!-- FEATURES -->
 ## Features
-### Supported Objects:
+### Triangle Meshes:
-  - Spheres, Planes and Triangles
-  - Triangle meshes (in the .obj format)
-- Textures (read from .mtl file)
+Complex geometries are handeled with trianlge meshes using Wavefront Object files (.obj)
+Format.

-### Shading:
+### Materials and Textures:
-To realistically represent materials this implementation uses the simple Phong shading.
-It can handle Difusse, Specular and Mirroring Materials.

-  - Diffuse specular and Mirroring materials.
+Materials properties and textures can be specified using Wavefront Material files (.mtl) files.

 ### Intersection Acceleration:
-To efficiently calculate ray-primitive intersections my implementation uses one of the following methods:
+To efficiently calculate ray-primitive intersections one of the following data structures can be used:

 - Bounding Volume Hierarchies with:
   - Surface Area Heuristic (SAH)
   - Linear Bounding Volume Hierarhies (LBVH)